First American Real House Price Index

 Since the peak of the housing crisis in 2006, many metropolitan areas have experienced large drops in unadjusted house price levels followed by, in some cases, impressive gains.
 However, when measuring metropolitan house price appreciation using our consumer house-buying power adjusted Real House Price Indices, the story looks very different.
 For example, San Francisco and Detroit both experienced similar real price declines, about 60 percent over the course of three years, and very little "recovery" has occurred in real prices.
 The common perception is that San Francisco, the shining example of the new economy, and Detroit, the tarnished example of the old economy, couldn't be more different cities when it comes to housing costs.
 Yet, after adjusting for income growth and mortgage rates and their influence on house-buying power, real house prices in both cities remain well below the pre-recession peak.
 So, really how different are these two markets?

-- Real house prices decreased -1.6 percent between March and April.
+- Real house prices increased 0.6 percent between June and July.

-- Real house prices increased by 11.0 percent year-over-year
+- Real house prices increased by 10.4 percent year-over-year.

-- Consumer house-buying power, how much one can buy based on changes in income and the interest rate, increased 0.4 percent between March and April, and fell 4.5 percent year-over-year.
+- Consumer house-buying power, how much one can buy based on changes in income and interest rates, decreased 0.4 percent between June and July, and fell 4.2 percent year-over-year.

 more expensive than they were a year ago